dimitrismistriotis/djforge/README.md

 Poetry is used for dependency management.
 Install it with `pip install poetry`.

+## Postgres

+We decided to use Postgres as the database for this project as it is the most popular RDBMS for Django projects, also one of the most popular RDBMS in general.

+For most applications a RDBMS is a good-enough choice, which makes it a good default to kickstart your project.

 ## Day to Day

 ## Run Database and related services with Docker Compose